lolow2e/.1/readme.md

 > _"Code is poetry written with logic."_

-I'm a passionate self-taught Full-Stack Developer with 5+ years of experience building high-performance web applications.
+I'm a passionate Full-Stack Developer with 5+ years of experience building high-performance web applications.
 I love solving complex problems with elegant and efficient code.
 I strive to create user interfaces that are not only functional but also visually appealing.

 My development philosophy is based on three principles:
 - 🧩 **Modularity** - creating components that are easy to maintain and scale